 Rochester, Minnesota, United States

-Incidence of adverse events per Common Terminology Criteria for Adverse Events (CTCAE) (neoadjuvant phase)
+Incidence of Adverse Events Per Common Terminology Criteria for Adverse Events (CTCAE)

-For each cohort, the frequency and severity of toxicities will be documented using the CTCAE criteria and tabulated for the neo-adjuvant phase and post-operative visit separately.
+For each cohort, the frequency and severity of toxicities will be documented using the CTCAE criteria.
+The number of patients experiencing grade 3 or higher events, regardless of attribution, will be reported.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.